4gth/ptv/README.md

 # PTV Go SDK

 A lightweight Go client for the Public Transport Victoria (PTV) Timetable API.
-It provides:

 - Simple request builder types in `model` with strongly-typed path/query parameters
 - An HTTP `client` that expands `{path}` placeholders and builds query strings from struct tags
-- An `auth` signer that appends your `devid` and HMAC-SHA1 `signature` to each request
+- An `auth` signer that sends your `devid` and HMAC-SHA1 `signature` on request

 ## Quick start